virgili0/Virgilio/README.md

 ![Figure 1-1](https://raw.github.com/clone95/Data-Science-Study-Paths-March-2019/master/map_final.png "1")
 ![Figure 2-2](https://raw.github.com/clone95/Data-Science-Study-Paths-March-2019/master/map.png "1")

-# If you like Virgilio, [**FILL THIS FORM**](https://docs.google.com/forms/d/e/1FAIpQLSeVJ9N7ae8Wr07tfSuHkP5i_5Fa-4Lp5V4fBevsinWyx6t17g/viewform?usp=send_form) and I'll contact you whenever a new free guide comes out.
+# Towards the new Virgilio map
+In the image above you can see the roadmap of the new version of Virgilio.

-# Where are we, Virgilio?
+# What is Virgilio?
 Studying and reading through the Internet means swimming in an infinite jungle of chaotic information, even more so in rapidly changing innovative fields.

 Have you ever felt overwhelmed when trying to approach Data Science without a real “path” to follow?